You are here

 The DC Jazz Festival is held at venues across the city each June.
 The festival features numerous programs, including free performances during Jazz ‘N Families Fun Days.
 The weekend is filled with free music and activities that the entire family can enjoy.
 Make sure to check the DC Jazz Festival website for any other free opportunities, as well as schedules and lineups for this year’s citywide event.

 Ben’s Chili Bowl is a DC institution.
 The fixture on U Street is famous for its food, especially the half smokes, but it also has a signature mural on its facade that was recently updated.
-This new and improved piece includes African American icons both local and national, including the Obamas, Prince, Wale, Chuck Brown, Muhammad Ali and many more.
+This piece includes African American icons both local and national, including the Obamas, Prince, Wale, Chuck Brown, Muhammad Ali and many more.

 Looking for more free in DC?
 Check out even more free and historic things to do in DC.